raymondlingxiao/DATA-STRUCT-ALGOR-UC-Santa-Barbara/README.md

 # DATA-STRUCT-ALGOR-UC-Santa-Barbara
 Hi!
-Here is the project which I implemented with C++, when I was in UC Santa Barbara.
+Here is the project which I implemented with C++, when I was in UC Santa Barbara, taking the course Data Structure Algorithm.

-This project intends to imitate virus attacking the computers in the network and the system defending the attacks.
+This project intends to simulate virus attacking the computers in the network and the system defending the attacks.(Discrete Event Simulation)

+Total Lines > 700

 Measurements invovled:
 1. Implemented the Graph structure and used nodes to represent computers.